ALL

 Talk about your memories of the person who died by suicide.
 Talk to people you're comfortable with and who will listen.
 They don't need to have gone through the suicide with you.

 When you're ready, let people know it's OK to talk about the person who died, and they can help you by listening.
-Most people really care but just don't know how to help.
+Most people really care, they just don't know how to help.

 Do what works for you